cilynx/cilynx.github.io/_posts/2020-06-30-kurzweil_k1000_keyboard_musician's_guide.md

 date:   2020-06-30 07:35:21 -0700
 tags:   k1000 kurzweil synth
 ---
 <span style="color:red">_Very little of the content on this page is mine.
-This is mostly a transcript of the official [K1000 Musician's Guide available directly from Kurzweil](https://kurzweil.com/k1000_series/), edited and enhanced for discoverability and navigation.
-My commentary is in red italics._</span>
+This is mostly a transcript of the official [K1000 Musician's Guide available directly from Kurzweil](https://kurzweil.com/k1000_series/), edited for discoverability and navigation.
+Any commentary from the peanut gallery is in red italics._</span>

 * TOC
 {:toc}

-# Introduction
+## Introduction

-## About This Manual
+### About This Manual
 This manual has been designed to provide you with all the basic information you'll need to set up and operate your new K1000 Keyboard.

 [Introduction](#introduction) provides introductory information that is of interest to every K1000 owner.
 [Summary of Precautions](#summary-of-precautions) is particularly important.
 We urge you to read it before you connect and operate your new instrument.